Manuscripts

 size: 1 leaf

-Last leaf of the Codex Argenteus, found in Speyer (1970).
+Fragmentum Spirense: last leaf of the Codex Argenteus, found in Speyer in 1970.
 Bibliography by Christian Petersen.

 back to top